Christian Didier: Final years

-After six years and eight months behind bars Didier was released early, "for good conduct", on 24 February 2000 from the detention centre at Toul where he had spent much of his sentence.
-Back in 1993 Didier's trial had attracted extensive press coverage, and following his sentencing a support committee was set up, comprising various "patriots" and those representing wartime deportees to the death camps.
+After six years and eight months behind bars, Didier was released early, "for good conduct", on 24 February 2000 from the detention centre at Toul where he had spent much of his sentence.
+Back in 1993, Didier's trial had attracted extensive press coverage, and following his sentencing a support committee was set up, comprising various "patriots" and those representing wartime deportees to the death camps.
 The trial of Maurice Papon in 1997/98 generated a renewed media focus on Didier and an intensified campaign for his release.
-Even the town council of Saint-Dié, his home town submitted a request for clemency to the Court of Assizes in Paris on his behalf.
+The council of Saint-Dié, his home town, submitted a request for clemency to the Court of Assizes in Paris on his behalf.

-Even when he testified at his trial in 1995 Didier had, at times, provided assurances that two years in pre-trial detention had given him time to think and he was "vaccinated for ever against all forms of future crime".
+Even when he testified at his trial in 1995, Didier had, at times, provided assurances that two years in pre-trial detention had given him time to think and he was "vaccinated for ever against all forms of future crime".
 He asked God for pardon and God had told him "you shall not kill".
 He asked forgiveness of the Jews whom he had deprived of a trial [for Bousquet].
 After his release he restated his contrition in a newspaper interview.
 "At that time I was going through deep depression.
 I thought I was on a divine mission ... to kill René Bousquet and that if I did not do it I would have no right to eternal grace".
-But now he was just a "normal bloke" ("un simple quidam").
+But now, he said, he was just a "normal bloke" ("un simple quidam").
 His media profile could not be completely shaken off, however.

 In his well received 2010 debut novel HHhH, Laurent Binet mentioned Didier, identifying him as the "spectaculaire abruti" (loosely, "eye-watering cretin") who had deprived France of the "trial of the century".